Start your master's degree in counseling as an undergraduate.

 By completing some graduate credits as an undergraduate student, you'll save both time and money.

-- Take 26–29 of your graduate program's 48 or 60 credits in your junior and senior year, included in your undergraduate tuition.
-Work with the dual degree coordinator and your graduate academic advisor to plan a course sequence.
+- Take 26–29 of your graduate program's 60 credits in your junior and senior year, included in your undergraduate tuition.
+Work with the dual-degree coordinator and your graduate academic advisor to plan a course sequence.

-- Earn your bachelor's and master's degrees in 5–6 years of full-time study.
-(Five years for the 48-credit program, and 6 years for a 60-credit program.)
+- Earn your bachelor's and master's degrees in 6 years of full-time study.
 This is about one year faster than if you entered Lesley as a graduate student.

-- Save an additional $13,560 on graduate tuition with the Lesley Dividend (12 free graduate credits), for a savings of 63% to 85% off tuition in total, depending on the program.
+- Get an additional 12 free graduate credits with the Lesley Dividend award, for a savings of 63% to 68% off your graduate tuition in total.

 Eligibility & Application Requirements

-Our honors-level dual degree programs are for exceptional undergraduate counseling students who have demonstrated a high level of academic potential.
+Our honors-level dual degree program is for exceptional undergraduate counseling students who have demonstrated a high level of academic potential.

-We recommend that you explore the differences between the 48-credit program and the various 60-credit programs with the undergraduate dual degree program coordinator and with the graduate school before applying.
-You'll need to attend an information session with the graduate school, which is offered twice year, and this is the perfect time to ask questions so you can figure out which path is best for you.
+We recommend that you explore the various 60-credit programs with the undergraduate dual-degree program coordinator and with the graduate school before applying.
+You'll need to attend an information session with the graduate school, which is offered twice a year, and this is the perfect time to ask questions so you can figure out which path is best for you.